Linjith/bootstrap-daterangepicker/README.md

 # Date Range Picker for Bootstrap

-This is a fork on https://github.com/dangrossman/bootstrap-daterangepicker Amended the scrip to emit dateclick event.
+This is a fork of https://github.com/dangrossman/bootstrap-daterangepicker Amended the scrip to emit dateclick event.